axil/numpy-data-types/content/numpy_data_types.rst

         >>> np.array(['abcde', 'x', 'y', 'z'])        # 4 bytes per any character
         array(['abcde', 'x', 'y', 'z'], dtype='<U5')  # => 5*4 bytes per element

-The abbreviation ‘<U4’ comes from the so called array protocol and it means ‘little-endian USC-4-encoded string, 5 elements long’ (USC-4≈UTF-32, a fixed width, 4-bytes per character encoding).
-Every NumPy type has an abbreviation as unreadable as this one, luckily they have adopted human-readable names at least for the most used dtypes.
+The abbreviation ‘<U4’ comes from the so called array protocol introduced in 2005.
+It means ‘little-endian USC-4-encoded string, 5 elements long’ (USC-4≈UTF-32, a fixed width, 4-bytes per character encoding).
+Every NumPy type has an abbreviation as unreadable as this one, luckily have they adopted human-readable names at least for the most used dtypes.

 Another option is to keep references to Python strs in a NumPy array of objects: